TrueFiEng/useDApp/docs/source/core.rst

 To send a transaction use ``send`` function returned by ``useContractFunction``.
 The function forwards arguments to ethers.js contract object, so that arguments map 1 to 1 with Solidity function arguments.
 Additionally, there can be one extra argument - `TransactionOverrides <https://docs.ethers.io/v5/api/contract/contract/#contract-functionsSend>`_, which can be used to manipulate transaction parameters like gasPrice, nonce, etc

+If typechain contract is supplied as contract parameter then function name and send arguments will be type checked.

+More on type checking :ref:`typeChecking-label`

 **Parameters**